B-Czarnetzki/speechjoey/README.md

 The audio lenght is messured in timesteps (windows).
 E.g MFCCs with 10ms hop size --> 1500 windows = 15 secs audio.

-U can reduce memory usage at the cost of training time by using the batch_multiplier.
+You can reduce memory usage at the cost of training time by using the batch_multiplier.
 ```
 training:
     batch_multiplier = 4